Diana, Princess

 Britain's Daily Express newspaper in an interview she knew of

 Diana's death an hour before the news was broadcast.
-"Protocol required
+"Protocol

-within three months of Diana's death.
+requests within three months of Diana's death.
+The

-The media have been accused of
+media have been accused of hounding Diana -- the world's most

-death on August 31, 1997 after the car she was traveling in crashed
+photographed woman -- to her death on August 31, 1997 after the

-in a Paris underpass while being pursued by press photographers.
+car she was traveling in crashed in a Paris underpass while being

-Shand Kydd said she did not go to Paris to bring her daughter's
+pursued by press photographers.
+Shand Kydd said she did not go

-body home because she was not asked to.
+to Paris to bring her daughter's body home because she was not

+asked to.
 She said in the weeks after Diana's

 death she spent a lot of time alone at her home on a remote Scottish